 If you have a higher prescription, there is only a 20-30% chance of achieving 20/20 vision, but you can see without glasses or contact lenses.

 - You may not be a viable candidate.

-An excellent example of this is people who need to hold a book or photo at arm’s-length for it to come into focus.
+An excellent example of this is people who need to hold a book or photo at arm’s length for it to come into focus.
 If this is the case with you, you might be a better candidate for PRK.

 - There are risks involved.

 When you have LASIK, your eyes can be dry for around three months, but this is easily treated with artificial tears.
-Therefore, there is a minimal chance your eyes could be exposed to permanent dryness.
+Therefore, there is a minimal chance that your eyes could be exposed to permanent dryness.
 Other risks include glare, halo, and injury to the flaps.